St. Augustine Beach, FL Demographics

 A map of St. Augustine Beach's Population by Race

-Of the 955 places in Florida, St. Augustine Beach is the 403rd most populous.
+St. Augustine Beach is ranked the 419th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Augustine Beach was ranked the 403rd most populous place in the 2020 Census.

 St. Augustine Beach's White Population